globus-labs/proxima/examples/molecule-sampling/README.md

 This demo application models a simple type of atomic scale simulation: Monte Carlo sampling.

+## Installation

+First, install the environment in the base directory of this repo:

+`conda env create --file environment.yml`

+Then update the environment with the YAML file in this folder:

+`conda env update --file update_environment.yml`

 ## Application Description

 Monte Carlo sampling works by computing the average property of an atomic system